swaggo/swag/README.md

 	Order string `enums:"asc,desc"`
 }
 ```

+### Generate only specific docs file types

+By default `swag` command generates Swagger specification in three different files/file types:
+- docs.go
+- swagger.json
+- swagger.yaml

+If you would like to limit a set of file types which should be generated you can use `--outputTypes` (short `-ot`) flag.
+Default value is `go,json,yaml` - output types separated with comma.
+To limit output only to `go` and `yaml` files, you would write `go,yaml`.
+With complete command that would be `swag init --outputTypes go,yaml`.

 ## About the Project
 This project was inspired by [yvasiyarov/swagger](https://github.com/yvasiyarov/swagger) but we simplified the usage and added support a variety of [web frameworks](#supported-web-frameworks).
 Gopher image source is [tenntenn/gopher-stickers](https://github.com/tenntenn/gopher-stickers).
 It has licenses [creative commons licensing](http://creativecommons.org/licenses/by/3.0/deed.en).